Ahmed-Jim1/IVolve-Training/Ansible/Task-1/README.md

-# Lab 1: Ansible Installation
+# Task 1: Ansible Installation

 ## Objective
 Install and configure Ansible Automation Platform on control nodes, create inventories of managed hosts, and perform ad-hoc commands to check functionality.